 4091 Research: 1 to 6.
 A specialized course providing research opportunities for superior students.
 Grading will be either pass or fail.
+Prerequisite: Permission of the instructor.

 4321 International Marketing (3-0).
 A study of the fundamental concepts, principles, and theories of marketing in an international setting.
 Particular attention is given to foreign environmental variables including political, legal, geographic and culture affecting marketing strategies.
 Global issues that challenge today's marketer, techniques for successfully entering international markets and the basic elements of an international marketing mix are studied.